-Editing Block Settings
+Editing Block Settings and Design

-Once the block has been selected, the “Block Settings” menu will appear on the right side of the designer.
+Once the block has been selected, the Block Settings menu will appear on the right side of the designer.
 This menu will allow you to edit several settings within your block and within your entire design.

-In the “Block Settings” menu, there are two fields that will allow you to change the color of the block.
+In the Block Settings menu, there are two fields that will allow you to change the colour of the block.

-The “Outer Color” field will allow you to change the color of the area of the block where no elements will reside.
+- The Outer Colour field will allow you to change the colour of the area of the block where no elements will reside.

-The “Inner Color” field will allow you to change the color of the area of the block where there the elements reside.
+- The Inner Colour field will allow you to change the colour of the area of the block where there the elements reside.

 The “Block Spacing” setting will let you adjust the spacing between the selected block and any blocks above or below it.

-At the top of the block settings menu, you will see a [lock] icon.
+At the top of the block settings menu, you will see a lock icon.
 This feature will allow you to lock the block and prevent it from being edited until the feature is disabled.

 We have found that this is a best practice to use when editing a design with multiple users, as it makes it difficult for users to accidentally change blocks that have already been edited.